-Watson and Holmes: A Study In Black.
-Created by Brandon Perlow and Paul Mendoza, written by Karl Bollers, with Rick Leonardi and Larry Strongman drawing.
+Watson and Holmes: A Study In Black (Amazon/Comixology / Goodreads) Created by Brandon Perlow and Paul Mendoza, written by Karl Bollers.
+Illustrated by Rick Leonardi and Larry Strongman.
 Colors by Paul Mendoza, GuruEFX, Archie Van Buren, and Jay David Ramos.
 Letters by Taylor Esposito, Nicole McDonnell, Wilson Ramos Jr., and Dave Lanphear.

 This modern take on Sherlock Holmes operates out of Harlem, New York City.
 He’s an eccentric private investigator who shows up an an inner-city emergency clinic asking questions about a kid brought in unconscious.
 Watson is an ex-military medical intern at that clinic.
 When the kid’s toxicology screen shows exactly what Holmes told him it would, Watson wants to know how Holmes knew.
 And he gets pulled into an investigation that quickly becomes dangerous.

 This blew my mind.
 All the familiar Sherlock Holmes elements are there, but remixed and made fresh.
 Watson is a sympathetic protagonist, and Holmes is a delicious enigma.
 Both artists and all the colorists work together well, creating a tense atmosphere as the case unfolds.
 I didn’t much care for the second volume, but this first book is one of our favorite reads.

 Diversity note: Bollers is African-American.
 Ramos is from the Philippines.

 Master Keaton (Amazon / Goodreads) Co-created and with art by Naoki Urasawa, story by Hokusei Katsushika and Takashi Nagasaki.
 Translation and English adaptation by Pookie Rolf, lettering by Steve Dutro.